StatsGary/ConfusionTableR/README.md

 The vignette on how to use the package is available <a href="https://rpubs.com/StatsGary/783101">here</a>.

-### Package contents
+## Package contents

 The package contains three main functions for dealing with binary and multi-class prediction problems, and allows for row level views to be built.
 The package contents are:

-- `binaryVisualiseR` - this function allows you to create a nice looking visual on the back of a binary classification task.
+- `binary_visualiseR` - this function allows you to create a nice looking visual on the back of a binary classification task.
-- `SingleFramer` - this is used for binary classification tasks only and the object passed must be a caret confusion matrix object and class
+- `binary_class_cm` - this is used for binary classification tasks only and the object passed must be a caret confusion matrix object and class
-- `MultiFramer` - this is used for multi-classification taks only.
+- `multi_class_cm` - this is used for multi-classification taks only.
 Refer to the vignette for guidance.
+- `var_impeR` - this allows for a nice plot to be created on the back of the VARIMP function in caret, and associated tibble to review the data.

 ## Closing remarks